edorsini/social-networking-app/README.md

 **To run back-end:**

+- get latest configuration secrets from team google drive and add to back-end/configuration directory
 - open a terminal and type **`mongod`** _(may need `sudo mongod` instead)_
 - open another terminal and type **`mongo`** _(may need `sudo mongo` instead)_
 - open another terminal and navigate to back end directory and type **`node server`**